IBM/process-images-derive-insights/README.md

 ![](images/create_notebook.png)

 Import the notebook `process_image_insights.ipynb` which is under `notebook` folder in this repo that you have cloned.
+Click `Create notebook`.

 ![](images/import_notebook.png)